CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 Once you are comfortable with these basic steps, you can learn how to use HTCondor to run many jobs at once.

-The tutorial below shows how to run many jobs from one submit file, use different input files or settings for each job, and save output files in specific directories.
+The following guide demonstrates different examples on how to run multiple jobs from one submit file, use different input files or settings for each job, and save output files in specific directories.

 <div class="d-flex mb-3">
 	<div class="p-3 m-auto">